Angelino Dulcert: 1339 Dulcert map

-c.
-1340 London map
+London map, c.
+1340

 In the 20th century, a third map has emerged, which is unsigned and which has become commonly attributed to Angelino Dulceti/Dolcet/Dalorto/Dulcert on account of its features.
 It is held by the British Library in London, UK (Add.MS.25691).
 It thought to have been composed sometime in the 1340s, although some scholars have suggested it may even precede the Dalorto 1325 map.